 The achievements of a champion are indisputable.
 They are defined through his wins and losses inside the ring.
 The character of a champion is more difficult to define.
 But on that day in April of 1989, Duran defined his character for millions of Latin Americans in a manner unique and unforgettable.

-Esteban De Jesus succumbed to AIDS on May 12th, 1989, leaving behind a sparkling record of 58 wins against only five losses.
+Esteban De Jesus succumbed to AIDS on May 12th, 1989, leaving behind a record of 58 wins against only five losses.
 More importantly, he was Roberto Duran’s fiercest rival.
-Giving Duran his first loss, he may have awakened the sleeping beast, the true talent of “Hands of Stone,” and helped propel Roberto to his destiny as perhaps the greatest lightweight of all time.
-But ultimately what lives on is something more than three great fights and 100 minutes of intense boxing action.
-Most surprisingly, what remains between two warriors after all that combat and competition is respect, and even love. — Zach Dunn
+Giving Duran his first loss, he may have awakened the sleeping beast, the true talent of “Hands of Stone,” helped propel Roberto to his destiny as perhaps the greatest lightweight of all time.
+But ultimately what lives on is something more meaningful than three great fights full of intense action.
+Most surprisingly, what remains between two warriors after all that combat and struggle is respect, even love. — Zach Dunn